-4. Coastlines and landscapes
+Coastlines and landscapes

-The coastline and the landscape in general are clearly natural forms (excluding man-made constructions of course).
+The coastline and the landscape in general are clearly natural forms (excluding man-made constructions of course!).
 Artists have been fascinated with them for hundreds of years.

-In the collections you will find:
+In the collection you will find;

-- reconstructions of shoreline and estuary scenes in the Ted Ellis Norfolk Wildlife gallery. - landscape and coastal paintings in the art galleries.
+- reconstructions of shoreline and estuary scenes in the Norfolk Wildlife Gallery. - landscape and coastal paintings in the art galleries.